PySymGym/PySymGym/README.md

     ```

 ### Guide symbolic execution with trained model

+After training choose the best model of those that was logged with MLFlow and run symbolic execution using the following instructions:

 1) Use [`onyx.py`](#onnx-conversion) command line tool to convert your PyTorch model to ONNX format.
 2) Use your ONNX model to guide symbolic execution with your SVM (checkout [integration chapter](#integrate-a-new-symbolic-machine)) or use existing extension to one of SVMs in this repo:
     - Place your model in `./VSharp/VSharp.Explorer/models/model.onnx`